jrnl-org/jrnl/CONTRIBUTING.md

    * `jrnl` (with or without arguments as necessary)
  * Linting the code to standardize its style: `make lint`

-### Updating tests
+### Updating automated tests

+When resolving bugs or adding new functionality, please add tests to prevent that functionality from breaking in the future.
+If you notice any functionality that isn't covered in the tests, feel free to submit a test-only pull request as well.

 For testing, jrnl uses [behave](https://behave.readthedocs.io/) tests, which are all in the `features` folder.
-When resolving bugs or adding new functionality, please add tests to prevent that functionality from breaking in the future.

-You don't need to add a new feature to add tests, also.
-Test-only PRs are welcome.
+Many tests can be created by only editing `feature` files with the same format as other tests.
+For more complicated functionality, you may need to implement steps in `features/steps` which are then executed by your tests in the `feature` files.

 ### A note for new programmers and programmers new to python